lindsaymkelly/stckvrflw/README.md

 # Stckvrflw

-A web app built using Ruby, Activerecord, and the Sinatra frame work as a clone of Stack Overflow.
+An application built using Ruby, Activerecord, and the Sinatra framework to serve as a clone of Stack Overflow.

 ## Team No Vowels: